Spatio-Temporal Deep Learning-Based Undersampling Artefact Reduction for 2D Radial Cine MRI with Limited Data: Discussion and Conclusion

 Our approach allows to successfully train a U-net on highly limited data, overcoming the problem of unavailability of large datasets or the need to rely on data-augmentation.
 We demonstrated that our method already outperforms the spatially trained U-net when trained on one single healthy volunteer in terms of all quantitative measures.
 When trained on a small number of volunteers, our network is already able to accurately preserve the heart movement and delivers results which are similar to the ones obtained when training on 12 subjects.
 In contrast to the spatial training approach, the proposed method naturally almost achieves rotation-equivariance by the sole change of perspective on the data.
 The network does therefore neither require changes in the architecture, nor data-augmentation based on rotation to achieve this property.
 Clearly, the reason lies in how a rotation in image space results in a transformation similar to a translation in the spatio-temporal domain, and therefore, since the network consists of convolutional and max-pooling layers, it is stable with respect to rotation in image space.
 Even if the reconstruction of a single slice and all its cardiac phases requires the evaluation of a large number of samples, reconstruction is fast and can be achieved in approximately $4.4$\,s on a Titan Xp GPU.\\ As discussed in \cite{ye2018deep} and \cite{han2018framing}, the U-net tends to smooth out image details when trained in the spatial domain.
 In the proposed approach, however, image details in the spatial domain are well preserved.
 Our method, on the other hand, well preserves image details and further outperforms all other tested $2D$ CNNs with respect to all reported measures and achieves results comparable to the $3D$ U-net even when trained only on two subjects.
 Due to the small size of the data when considered in spatio-temporal domain, training times could be shortened to 3 hours compared to 6 hours for the $3D$ U-net.
 Further, since the spatio-temporal manifold $\mathcal{M}_{xt,yt}^{\mathrm{img}}$ has a particularly simple structure, the reducing the artefacts reduces to a simpler task than in the spatial domain and training times could be further reduced by earlier stopping the training.
-As for all Deep Learning-based post-processing methods, the main limitation of our proposed method is the possible lack of data-consistency.
-However, an extension of the method to use complex data and ensure data-consistency could be approached similar as in \cite{wang2016accelerating, schlemper2017deep, Schwab_2019} and might be subject of future work.
-We further have compared our proposed method to several state-of-the-art methods for iterative reconstruction in dynamic MRI.
-Our method outperforms $kt$-FOCUSS and TV$+$TVT with respect to all reported measures and achieves similar results as the dictionary learning- and total variation-based method DL$+$TV.
-However, our method is faster than DL$+$TV by several orders of magnitude as it performs a one-step regularization based on an initial NUFFT reconstruction.
-The iterative reconstruction methods $kt$-FOCUSS, TV$+$TVT and DL$+$TV used for comparison require the tuning of several parameters which were kept fixed for all patients.
-Therefore, further patient-specific parameter tuning might further improve the image quality in Figure \ref{IR_comparison_fig} (a), (b), (c), (f), (g) and (h).
-In particular, DL$+$TV makes specific parameter tuning difficult due to its prohibitive reconstruction times.